Muz32/webscraping-challenge/README.md

 # webscraping-challenge
 The assignment focuses on using the web scraping tool 'Beautiful Soup' in Jupyter Notebook to scrape data from two different websites about Mars news and weather data.
-Other tools used include Pandas functions and Matplotlib.
+Other tools used to analyse data include Pandas functions and Matplotlib.
 The output for this challenge is divided into two deliverables:

 ## Deliverable 1: Scrape Titles and Preview Text from News Articles
 Under this deliverable, I extracted news articles from a given website and stored them in a Python dictionary.
 The extracted data was also exported to a JSON file named `NASA_news.json` in the subfolder `Output`.